Ryan Jeffers Player Props: Twins vs. White Sox

-Ryan Jeffers -- 1-for-3 with an RBI in his most recent game -- will be in action for the Minnesota Twins against the Chicago White Sox, with Lance Lynn on the mound, on July 21 at 8:10 PM ET.
+On Saturday, Ryan Jeffers (.242 batting average in his past 10 games, with two home runs, three walks and four RBI) and the Minnesota Twins face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 7:15 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Mariners.
+In his most recent game, he notched a home run while going 1-for-4 against the White Sox.

 Ryan Jeffers Game Info & Props vs. the White Sox